Abbe98/bildplats/DOCS/API.md

  - `An object with this URI does not exists in the database.`
  - `Invalid URI or no URI parameter set.`
+ - `Invalid parameters or parameter values.`
+ - `No objects exist within this bounding box.`
  - `Invalid API method.`
  - `No method specified.`